MatchX-GmbH/X2E-Reference-Sensor-HW/README.md

 ## Introduction

-MatchX X2E Reference Desing is a universal platform to start your cusom X2E application.
-It provides all hardware features to kickstart your development including LoRa (SubGHz and 2.4GHz) radios, set of sensors and GPS receiver.
-It is build around ESP32-S3 module and has friendly Arduino-compatible form factor.
+MatchX X2E Reference Design is a universal platform to help you start your custom X2E application.
+It is completely open source so you can use it as a starting point for development and testing of your custom LPWAN sensor.
+It provides all hardware and software features to kickstart your development including LoRa (SubGHz and 2.4GHz) radios, set of sensors and GPS receiver.
+It is built around the ESP32-S3 module and has a friendly Arduino-compatible form factor.

+## Hardware

 The main features of the board include:

 - ESP32-S3-MINI-1-N4R2 based, 4MB flash, 1MB PSRAM
 - Arduino compatible pinout
-- LoRa Sub-GHz and LoRa 2.4GHz
+-  Two LoRa radios: LoRa Sub-GHz and LoRa 2.4GHz
 - USB-C power and debug/programming
 - Grove and Stemma sensor expansion connectors
 - GPS module
-- Accelerometer, Air Quality, Hummidity, Pressure and Temperature sensors
+- Accelerometer, Air Quality, Humidity, Pressure and Temperature sensors
 - Li-Ion battery connector, 2mm pitch
 - Li-Ion battery charger and battery monitoring
 - Ultra low Iq switching power supply for long battery operation
-- User and resset buttons
+- User and reset buttons
 - ESP-IDF programmable

 ## Pinout